-Affected: IC 8-1-2-42
+Affected: IC 8-1-2-42.7

 Sec.
+4. (a) As part of an electing utility’s petition, the following shall be included:

+an estimated total dollar amount for which cost recovery is being requested;

+an estimate of the percentage increase in rates resulting from the requested cost recovery; and

+how the utility’s proposed rate adjustment will affect its various customer classes.

+If applicable, a multiple or phased rate request shall include in the electing utility’s petition the estimated dollar amount for which cost recovery is being requested for each phase and an estimate of the percentage change in rates resulting from the requested cost recovery for each phase.

-4. (a) Within twenty (20) calendar days of the date an electing utility has filed its:
+(c) Within twenty (20) calendar days of the date an electing utility has filed its:

-(1) petition;
+(1) petition; and

-(2) case-in-chief; and
+(2) case-in-chief;

-(3) working papers;

-with the commission, the commission will notify the parties to the proceeding that the information does not comply with this rule, identifying the alleged defect or defects and the requirements necessary to cure the alleged defect or defects.
+with the commission, the commission will notify the parties to the proceeding if the information does not comply with this rule, identifying the alleged defect or defects and the requirements necessary to cure the alleged defect or defects.
 The notice shall be served upon the electing utility and all other parties to the proceeding.

-(b) With the filing of its case-in-chief, an electing utility may request a waiver of compliance with any or all of the requirements of this rule by:
+(d) With the filing of its case-in-chief, an electing utility may request a waiver of compliance with any or all of the requirements of this rule by:

 (1) submitting a written request for a waiver; and